 About bushfire-prone land

-Bushfire-prone land means land recorded for the time being as bushfire prone on a map for the area.
-A bushfire-prone land map is certified by the Commissioner of the NSW Rural Fire Service.
+Bushfire-prone land means land recorded as bushfire prone on a map that has been certified by the Commissioner of the NSW Rural Fire Service.

-The required Bushfire Prone Land Map has been completed and signed by the Commissioner for NSW Rural Fire Service on 17 February 2015.
-This map identifies vegetation categories 1 and 2 and vegetation buffers (100 metres around Category 1 vegetation and 30 metres around Category 2 vegetation).
+The Richmond Valley Council Bushfire Prone Land Map was certified by the Commissioner for NSW Rural Fire Service on 16 December 2025 and immediately replaced the previous map dated 17 February 2015.
+This map identifies vegetation categories 1, 2 and 3 along with a vegetation buffer (being 100 metres around Category 1 vegetation and 30 metres around Category 2 & 3 vegetation).

 Bushfire issues for planning and development

-The new bushfire requirements for planning and development control can be simplified into a five step process:
+The bushfire requirements for planning and development control can be simplified into a five step process:

 - Is the land bushfire prone?